By Proppi Editorial Team Updated 9 min read

 That combination — structured content in unstructured formats — is exactly what modern AI document processing was built to handle.

-A typical NZ landlord with a few properties accumulates dozens of document types — tenancy agreements, bond lodgement forms, inspection reports, insurance certificates, rates notices, Healthy Homes assessments, and more.
+A typical landlord in New Zealand or Australia with a few properties accumulates dozens of document types — tenancy agreements, bond lodgement forms, inspection reports, insurance certificates, rates notices, Healthy Homes assessments in New Zealand, Annual Fire Safety Statements and state-by-state compliance records across Australia, and more.
 Across a portfolio, the volume gets real.

 Traditional approaches — Google Drive folders, spreadsheets tracking key dates, that one folder on your desktop called “Property Stuff 2024” — work fine until they don’t.
 They rely on you doing the sorting, you doing the searching, and your memory to track what’s due when.